 Kleer is the industry leader and pioneer in the dental membership plan market with a mission to liberate dental care and make oral care more accessible to everyone.
 Their advanced, cloud-based software launched in 2018 and already serves over 4,000 dentists nationwide.

-Kleer Employer Care enables dental practices to offer simple, affordable, and comprehensive dental benefits directly to local employers.
-Kleer Employer Care eliminates all of the hassles, limitations and inefficiency of dental insurance.
+Kleer Employee Care enables dental practices to offer simple, affordable, and comprehensive dental benefits directly to local employers.
+Kleer Employee Care eliminates all of the hassles, limitations and inefficiency of dental insurance.
 Using the Kleer Practice Portal and support from the Kleer Success Team, dental practices can easily design, price, and manage a customized employer benefit plan and market it directly to local employers.

 Employers can easily enroll online and choose the amount they would like to contribute to their employees’ care.
 Once the dental benefit is set up, their employees receive an email invitation to select care plans for themselves and their dependents.
 Employees can sign up in 2-3 minutes from any device, utilize the employer contribution to offset their cost, and access the benefit immediately, since there are no waiting or open enrollment periods!

 Kleer provides the platform and ensures compliance with ERISA, COBRA and HIPAA.
 Their team of dedicated support professionals are available to assist dental practices, employers, and employees.

 A Kleer employer membership plan is a win for all parties involved:

 - Dental practices have a unique opportunity to stand out to local businesses and attract new patients who are loyal and generate reliable, recurring revenue.

 - Employers can save 30-40% on dental benefit costs and improve employee access to oral care.
 Better oral care will improve employee health, productivity, and retention.

 - Employees gain access to affordable, high quality oral care that improves their health, with costs offset by their employer’s contribution.